 - Do not openly display money or valuables while walking in public.

-- Report suspicious loitering or following to Campus Safety and Security.
+- Report suspicious loitering or following to Public Safety.

-- If you lock your keys in a vehicle or need a battery jump while on campus, contact Campus Safety and Security and wait inside a building until an officer arrives.
+- If you lock your keys in a vehicle or need a battery jump while on campus, contact Public Safety and wait inside a building until an officer arrives.

 - Lock your residence hall room and house first and second floor windows.

-The Campus Safety and Security team offers safety presentations throughout the school year.
-CSS team members are available to answer any questions you may have regarding safety and security.
+The Public Safety team offers safety presentations throughout the school year.
+DPS team members are available to answer any questions you may have regarding safety and security.

 The team partners with various areas around campus to assist all members of the Earlham community in working together to create an environment of safety.